 Your JR tickets Just a click away

-The shinkansen high-speed trains are the fastest way to discover all of Japan.
-The JR network, which can be accessed by the Japan Rail Pass, practically covers all the country, with the addition of the new Hokkaido Shinkansen, and the popular Tokaido Shinkansen.
+The shinkansen high-speed trains are the fastest way to discover all of Japan, reaching a speed of 320 km/h (199 mph).
+The Japan Railways (JR) network, which can be accessed by the Japan Rail Pass, practically covers all the country, with the addition of the new Hokkaido Shinkansen, and the popular Tokaido Shinkansen.

 The Akita Shinkansen is a branch line, part of the Tohoku Shinkansen line, which connects Tokyo with Aomori.
 Komachi is the single existing train category on the Akita line.
 It is an E6 series, also known as Super Komachi.

 All seats on the Komachi train services are reserved.
 Smoking is forbidden.
 The Komachi train services are operated by E6 series with 7-coach train sets.
 There is a direct train service from Tokyo to Akita, taking you there in exactly 237 minutes.
 The Komachi train can run at a maximum speed of 320 km/h (200 mph) on the Tohoku line.

 Between Tokyo and Morioka, the Komachi trains are coupled with Hayabusa, forming a 17-car train.
 Komachi runs on its own between Morioka and Akita and forms a 7-car train set.

 Following is a table of the distribution and facilities on the 17-coach train (Hayabusa + Komachi):